Key Facts and Figures - Snapshot

 Ethnicity: Sandwell is an ethnically diverse borough, in the ten years between 2001 and 2011, the White British population decreased from 78% to 65.8%.
 The White 'Other' category, (excluding Irish) has increased by 78% to 10,463.
 The Asian groups, including Indian, Pakistani, Bangladeshi, Chinese and Other Asian, account for 19.2% of the population.
 Click here for more information.

 Health: In absolute terms, health in Sandwell has been improving over time, though at a slower rate than the country as a whole.
-Life expectancy in Sandwell is 75.5 years for men and 80.8 for women, compared to the national figures of 78.6 and 82.6 years respectively (3 year rolling average 2008/10).
+Life expectancy in Sandwell is 76.8 years for men and 81.3 for women, compared to the national figures for England of 79.2 and 83.0 years respectively (3 year rolling average 2010/12).
 Click for Sandwell Health Profile (Department of Health) Or Child Health Profile (Child and Maternal Health Observatory).

 Housing: In March 2011, Sandwell had 127,072 dwellings and 121,498 households (Census 2011).
 Of the total households, 56.9% were in owner-occupation, 22.7% were renting from the council, 4.8% were social rented 'other' and 12.9% were private renting.

 Environment: Sandwell has an area of 8,600ha and is at the centre of both the motorway network and local conurbation, meaning there is heavy traffic crossing the borough.
-Sandwell however has the highest proportion of its area given to parks and open spaces of any of the West Midlands Metropolitan Districts: 15.2% compared to an average of 10.6% in the West Midlands county area.
-Sandwell’s open space is concentrated in the Sandwell Valley and Rowley Hills (2005).
+Sandwell There are 584 green spaces covering 2044 hectares, of which 60% have unlimited public access.
+Sandwell’s open space is concentrated in the Sandwell Valley and Rowley Hills (2013).